Brain-Healthy Habits: Lifestyle Changes For Long-Term Cognitive Well-Being

 From adopting a nutritious diet tailored for brain health to in regular physical activity and mental stimulation, we’ll explore evidence-based practices promoting mental sharpness and resilience against age-related decline.

-We’ll also discuss stress management techniques and sleep hygiene tips for optimal restorative sleep and emphasise the importance of building social connections while reducing harmful habits like excessive alcohol consumption or smoking.
+We’ll also discuss stress management techniques and sleep hygiene for optimal restorative sleep and emphasise the importance of building social connections while reducing harmful habits like excessive consumption or smoking.

-By integrating these into your routine today, you not only invest in fostering a brighter future for yourself but also empower yourself with an enriched capacity to serve others wholeheartedly.
+By integrating these healthy habits into your routine today, you not only invest in fostering a brighter future for yourself but also empower yourself with an enriched capacity to serve others wholeheartedly.

 Key Takeaways